 It was an interesting concept.
-How many of us create blindspots in our own businesses because we simply want our businesses, our customer, etc. to be a certain way?
-And how many of us spend way too much money or time, or we stress so much over something we keep willing to happen instead of seeing the facts or results and using those to make our businesses better?
+How many of us create blind spots in our own businesses because we simply want our businesses, our customers, etc. to be a certain way?
+And how many of us spend way too much money or time, or do we stress so much over something we keep willing to happen instead of seeing the facts or results and using those to make our businesses better?

 Are you willing your business to be better?
-Create and test you hypotheses.
+Create and test your hypotheses.